akp-beni-github/devops-jenkins-automate-infra/README.md

 - note that you have to access these websites with http not https
 - heres' my python flask application repo https://github.com/akp-beni-github/flask-python-mysql-db.git

+# discussion
+- there's no real usage of application load balancer since both ec2 instances are not setting up as auto-scaled